An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Introduction

 \subsection{Our contributions}

+Those aforementioned methods have been testified to have the excellent numerical performance to deal with (\ref{SLR}) or (\ref{SLR-L2}).
+However, only a very few of them established strong theoretical guarantees (such as global convergence property or quadratic convergence rate) from the perspective of deterministic optimization.
+Therefore, in this paper, we aim to develop a second-order method that possesses such strong theoretical guarantees.
+The main contributions are summarized as follows.

-As what we mentioned above, we focus on the model (\ref{SLR}) via the classic Newton method in this paper.
-The main contributions are summarized as follows. \begin{itemize} \item[{\rm i)}~~] We start with considering the optimality condition of model (\ref{SLR}) by introducing a strong $\tau$-stationary point (see Definition \ref{alpha} for more details) which turns out to be a local (even a global under some circumstances) minimizer of problem (\ref{SLR}) by Theorem \ref{relation1}.
-More importantly, a strong $\tau$-stationary point draws forth the stationary equation (\ref{station}), a key concept in this paper that makes the classic Newton method applicable. \item[{\rm ii)} ] Differing with any of above mentioned algorithms, we perform Newton method directly on solving the stationary equation, one kind of optimality conditions of problem (\ref{SLR}).
-Thanks to nice properties of the stationary equation, our proposed Newton method dubbed as \FNSLR, an abbreviation for Newton method for the SLR, has a simple framework (see Table \ref{framework-FNSLR}) making its implementation easy and has a low computational complexity $\mathcal{O}(s^3+s^2n+np)$ per each iteration.
-One of reasons for such low computational complexity is that we only calculate a small linear equation system with $s$ variables and $s$ equations to update the Newton direction.
+{\rm C1)} We start with establishing the optimality condition of the model (\ref{SLR-L2}) by introducing a $\tau$-stationary point (see Definition \ref{alpha} for more details) which turns out to be at least a locally optimal solution by Theorem \ref{relation1}.
+More importantly, a $\tau$-stationary point draws forth a system of equations (\ref{equation}) that makes the classic Newton method applicable.

+{\rm C2)} Differing with any of the above mentioned algorithms, we perform the Newton method on solving a system of equations (\ref{equation}), one of the optimality conditions of the problem (\ref{SLR-L2}). {The proposed Newton method for SLR (\NSLR\ for short) has a simple framework} (see \Cref{Alg-NSLR}) that makes its implementation easy and a low computational complexity per each iteration.
+Such a low computational complexity is due to a small-scale linear equation system with $s$ variables and $s$ equations being solved to update the Newton direction.

+{\rm C3)} {It is worth mentioning that the standard Newton-type methods derive the directions for a fixed system of equations.
+However, in each iteration, the system of equations \eqref{equation} varies when the index set $\alpha$ changes.
+Consequently, \NSLR\ updates Newton directions on unfixed systems of equations.
+Because of this, some common approaches to establish the convergence results of Newton-type methods for solving a fixed system of equations fail to be employed for \NSLR.} Nevertheless, we still show that the whole sequence generated by \NSLR\ converges to a $\tau$-stationary point, at least a locally optimal solution.
+Moreover, the convergence enjoys a quadratic rate, well testifying the proposed method would perform extraordinarily theoretically.